zapell/zapell.github.io/eecs442_p3/README.md

 ![final_uttower](uttower.jpg)

-This is a picture of the main clock tower on the University of Michigan's main campus.
-Below is another stitched image of a building on campus.
+Below is another stitched image of a building on the University of Michigan's campus.

 ![final_bbb](bbb.jpg)